H. Montagu Allan

 Lieutenant-Colonel Sir Hugh Andrew Montagu Allan, CVO (October 13, 1860 – September 26, 1951) was a Canadian businessman and philanthropist.
 He was the principal heir of his father, Sir Hugh Allan, and became deputy chairman of the family-owned Allan Steamship Line.
 He was president of several major Canadian financial institutions and of the Montreal General Hospital.
 He co-founded and was president of the Ritz-Carlton Hotel in Montreal.
 In 1940, he and his wife donated their Montreal home, Ravenscrag, to the McGill University Faculty of Medicine, and it became known as the Allan Memorial Institute.
 He is best remembered as a sportsman who donated the Allan Cup, a trophy that is still awarded today to the Canadian men's amateur ice hockey champions.

 Early life

-Born in Montreal's Golden Square Mile, he was the second son of Sir Hugh Allan of Ravenscrag and his wife, Caroline Matilda Smith (1828–1881), daughter of John Smith (d.
+Born in Montreal's Golden Square Mile, he was the second son of Sir Hugh Allan of Ravenscrag and his wife, Matilda Caroline Smith (1828–1881), daughter of John Smith (d.
 1872) of Athelstane Hall, Montreal, and his wife Betsy Rae.
 From 1878, he was known as H. Montagu Allan to avoid confusion with his cousin Hugh Andrew Allan (1857–1938).
 He studied at Bishop's College School in Lennoxville, Quebec, then in Paris, before joining the family's shipping business, the Allan Line.